 Can voice disorders be prevented?

-Who may benefit from voice therapy?
+Who benefits from voice therapy?

 Voice Health Tips and Preventive Strategies

 Maintaining vocal health requires consistent daily habits.
+Simple practices can significantly reduce the risk of voice disorders.

-Drinking adequate water to keep vocal cords hydrated
+- Drink enough water to keep vocal cords hydrated

-Limiting throat clearing and excessive coughing
+- Limit throat clearing and excessive coughing

-Avoiding prolonged shouting or whispering
+- Avoid prolonged shouting or whispering

 | Risk Factor | Example Situation |